 AUSTRALIA: Big Sister back in Australia

+US giant Simplot has sold Big Sister pudding maker to family-owned Fowlers Vacola Group, returning an historic brand to Australia.
+Big Sister developed from a contract to supply Australian troops in India at the end of the Second World War.
 Simplot and Fowlers Vacola said in a joint statement that the move will "bring more focus to the brand", and provide "increased opportunities".
 Fowlers Vacola said the icon brand would complement its George & Simpson line of fruit cakes and puddings.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.